 Find out about COLLEGE CREDIT PLUS

-ACT Testing . . . $39.50 for regular test and 56.50 for ACT plus writing (fee waivers are available for free and reduced lunch participants)
+ACT Testing . . . (fee waivers are available for free and reduced lunch participants)

-(check college or ACT websites for lst of which schools REQUIRE ACT plus writing)
+(check college or ACT websites for list of which schools REQUIRE ACT plus writing)

 *At Carrollton High School